 You must have passed MRCPI General Medicine Part II Written within the last three years.

 If this three-year period has expired, you must re-sit the Part II Written exam.

 From January 2019 the maximum number of times a candidate can sit any Part of an MRCPI examination will be limited to six attempts.

 This will mean that you have six attempts at each component of the MRCPI exams (i.e. 18 attempts in total across the three Parts).

-If the number of applications for this exam exceeds the number of places available, we will prioritise doctors on our Basic Specialist Training programme.
+If the number of applications for this exam exceeds the number of places available, we will prioritise doctors on our training programmes.
 Priority access is also given to candidates with only one attempt left.
 All remaining applications will then be accepted on a first come, first served basis.

 If you require a visa to sit an exam, it is your responsibility to ensure the visa application is made in sufficient time before the examination date.
 We have no role in granting or refusing visas.

 A refund will not be given if you are unable to attend the examination as a result of a visa-related problem.